 The Company has incurred significant annual net operating losses in every year since its inception.
 It expects to continue to incur significant and increasing net operating losses for at least the next several years.
-The Company's net losses were \$13.4 million and \$29.8 million for the years ended December 31, 2014 and 2015, respectively, and \$14.2 million and \$36.8 million for the three and nine months ended September 30, 2016, respectively.
-As of September 30, 2016, the Company had an accumulated deficit of \$90.3 million.
+The Company's net losses were \$47.7 million, \$29.8 million and \$13.4 million for the years ended December 31, 2016, 2015 and 2014, respectively, and \$11.5 million for the three months ended March 31, 2017.
+As of March 31, 2017, the Company had an accumulated deficit of \$112.8 million.
 The Company has not generated any revenues from product sales, has not completed the development of any product candidate and may never have a product candidate approved for commercialization.
-The Company has financed its operations to date primarily through private placements of its preferred stock and the sale of common stock in the IPO.
+The Company has financed its operations to date primarily through private placements of its preferred stock, the sale of common stock in the IPO, and a private financing in April 2017.
 The Company has devoted substantially all of its financial resources and efforts to research and development and general and administrative expense to support such research and development.
 The Company's net losses may fluctuate significantly from quarter to quarter and year to year.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on the Company's stockholders' (deficit) equity and working capital.
-The Company believes that its cash and cash equivalents of \$93.5 million as of September 30, 2016 will be sufficient to allow the Company to fund its current operating plan for a period of at least 12 months past the issuance of these unaudited interim condensed consolidated financial statements.
+The Company believes that its cash, cash equivalents and marketable securities of \$70.5 million as of March 31, 2017, combined with the net proceeds from the private placement of common stock that the Company completed in April 2017, will be sufficient to allow the Company to fund its current operating plan for a period of at least 12 months past the issuance date of these unaudited interim condensed consolidated financial statements.